ksahlin/BESST/README.txt

 VERSIONS

 Some versions are only included for history purposes (within () ).

-(V0.1
-Some crappy initial stuff.
-Is not longer existing.)

-(V0.2
-Created scaffolds correctly wit the nice regions but (splitted up and) discarded all strange regions (nodes with more than two edges).
-Used a filtering option -e to remove all low support edges.)

-(V0.3
-Instead of removing all complicated regions, this version look att the relative support for these edges.
-If the edge with the maximum support supp(e') >= 3*supp(e_i) for all other edges e_i, we discard the other edges and deal with only the strong supported edge.)

-(V0.4
-BWA gives strange output information some times if a read overlaps two contigs (maps to one end of a contig and is "sticking out a bit", BWA concatenates the contains before mapping) we do not wand to create incorrect edges from this.
-Thus instead of certain key values we used for read1 before, we use the mates (read2's) info.)

 (V0.5
  * Added parameter prefix -o <path> that gives the user ability to choose his own output directory